 As many couples do, we set weight loss goals for the wedding in order to look and feel our best for the big day.
 I chalked up my tiredness to my diet and work out regime.
 I was also finding it incredibly easy to lose weight during this time, even if I ate like crap or was lazy about going to the gym (amazing, right!?).
 This trend of tiredness and weight loss continued, but I never felt alarmed because I thought it was just a normal reaction to eating less and working out more.

 During the first week of August, 2016, we took a trip to visit my family in my home town.
 We decided to take a short break from our diets and enjoyed eating my grandmother’s baking, drinking beer by the river, and snacking on chips.
-By mid-week and after a night of drinking a couple beers too many, I woke up feeling really sick.
+By mid-week, I woke up feeling really sick.
 I was exhausted, my throat was dry and sore, and my stomach felt very acidic.
-I figured I was coming down with the flu and it was worse because I was hungover.
+I figured I was coming down with the flu.
 By the day we were leaving to make the 18 hour drive home, I was having stomach pains and felt very nauseous, but I tend to get car sick if I haven’t eaten enough and just tried to sleep it off in the car.

 In hindsight, I definitely should have gone to see my doctor sooner, but I can be stubborn and tend to shrug things off as “Oh, I’ll get over it!”.

 I took the Monday off of work to go to my doctor’s office.
 I explained my symptoms, but the doctor was puzzled and decided to run some blood tests.
 She agreed that it sounded like I had picked up some sort of viral infection while on my trip.